Gloria Reuben: Stage acting

 In 1999, Reuben acted in an off-Broadway production of The Vagina Monologues.
 In 2006, she starred as Condoleezza Rice in the play Stuff Happens at the Public Theater.
 The following year, she won the Lucille Lortel Award for Outstanding Lead Actress, the preeminent honour for off-Broadway productions, for her portrayal.
 In 2008, she returned to the Public Theater for Conversations in Tusculum.

 Music

 In 2000, Reuben sang backup vocals for Tina Turner on her Twenty Four Seven Tour.

 Reuben is a regularly performing jazz singer and pianist.
 She released her first record, Just for You, in December 2007.
 Her second album, Perchance to Dream, was released in April 2015; it was her first jazz record.
 Her latest album, For All We Know, was released on February 14, 2020, on the MCG Jazz recording label, where she is accompanied by guitarist and Grammy winning producer Marty Ashby.
 She performed all around New York City in the fourth quarter of 2019 to promote her upcoming record.

 Author

 On November 19, 2019, Reuben released a memoir, My Brothers' Keeper, detailing her journey and an exploration of the life she shared with her two brothers, as well as her emotions and experiences after their sudden deaths.

 Personal life

+Gloria Reuben was married to TV producer Wayne Isaak from 1999 to 2003, and in 2004, she adopted a son, Zachary.

 Reuben lives in Brooklyn, New York.